Wilmington, DE– The YMCA of Delaware is pleased to announce Tamisha Hopkins as the new YMCA Executive Director at the Middletown Family YMCA.

-Tamisha has worked for the YMCA of Delaware since September 2014, serving in many roles including Senior Membership Director at the Bear Y and most recently as Executive Director of the Sussex Family Y. Tamisha’s cause-driven leadership has been shaped by the many diverse communities in which she has served.
+Tamisha has worked for the YMCA of Delaware since September 2014, serving in many roles including Senior Membership Director at the Bear Y and most recently as the Sussex Family YMCA Executive Director.
+Tamisha’s cause-driven leadership has been shaped by the many diverse communities in which she has served.
 She has a been a leader in the Y’s work around Diversity, Equity, and Inclusion, and is a founding member of the YMCA of Delaware’s Equity Team.
 At the core of Tamisha’s leadership philosophy is nurturing a mission-based environment embedded in trust.
 She cultivates a culture of excellence, integrity, accountability, and equity in all we do.

 “I am so excited to continue my YMCA journey at the Middletown Y,” says Tamisha.
 “I look forward to the opportunity to deepen the impact and awareness of the Y in the Middletown community as well as build strong relationships with members, staff, the board, and local partners.”